Who We Are.

 Upon completion of my studies and coaching in the U.S. triathlon took me to France where I joined a French Grand Prix team.
 Injury soon forced me to return to Australia where I once again took to the tennis courts and began coaching full time while training under the guidance of some of Australia's best coaches.

 My interest and knowledge in triathlon coaching was formalised when I completed a Triathlon Australia Level 1 Development Coaching Course.
-Now based in Canberra it has become apparent that there is a need for triathlon coaches who are committed to the athletes they coach.
-I am extremely proud to launch JT Multisport with the goal of being the gold standard of triathlon coaching.
+In the 18 months since the JTM family has grown and has seen some amazing accomplishments from our coached athletes from winning multiple world championship gold medals to completing triathlons and ironman races for the first time.
+Now based in Canberra, the endurance capital of the world it has become apparent that there is a need for triathlon coaches who are committed to the athletes they coach.
+I am extremely proud of our JT Multisport family and love continuing to strive for our goal of being the gold standard of triathlon coaching.
 Whatever your goals in endurance sports, at JT Multisport the athlete comes first.

 2019 Triathlon ACT Club Coach of the Year